RohanKumarSachdeva/VulnerableWebsite/README.md

 If the query returns the details of a user, then the login is successful.
 Otherwise, it is rejected.

 Here, an attacker can log in as any user without a password simply by using the SQL comment sequence `-- ` which will comment out the password check from the `WHERE` clause of the query.
-For example, submitting the username **`admin'-- `** and a blank/wrong password results in the following query:
+For example, submitting the username **`admin'-- `** (make sure to add a ` ` space character after `--`) ,and a blank/wrong password results in the following query:
 > SELECT * FROM users WHERE username = 'admin'-- ' AND password = ''

 This query returns the user details **in-band**, if its username `admin` exists in the database and successfully logs the attacker in as that user.
-Since `admin` in our application has capability to view details of all registered users, the attacker will now be able to view this information.
+Since `admin` user has capability to view details of all registered users, the attacker will now be able to view this information.

 #### Remediation Steps: Following are the best practices to avoid SQL Injection
 * **Using Prepared/Parameterized statements**.
 These are pre-compiled SQL statements.
 The query is already pre-compiled, so the final query will not go through the compilation phase again.
 For this reason, the user-provided data will always be interpreted as a simple string and cannot modify the original query’s logic.
 Hence to fix the vulnerability in our application we can use the following parameterized statement where `%s` are placeholders used for parameters that will be supplied during execution time.